Air Jordan Sneakers: The most popular kicks for every sneakerhead to invest in

 Jump To / Table of Contents

-With an impeccable blend of class and comfort merged into a spirited colourway, the Air Jordan Retro Low Titan would spur up your sneaker collection in style.
-Made in collaboration with Filipino basketball collective, Titan, this pair is a stunning take on the AJ2.
-It is crafted in premium suede, crisp leather, speckled midsole and textured corduroy with original artwork serving as icing on the cake.
+With an impeccable blend of class and comfort merged into a spirited colourway, the recently launched Air Jordan 14 Retro would elevate your sneaker collection by multifold.
+Made with full-grain leather and a rubber outsole with a large herringbone pattern for traction, this shoe is quite an eccentric take on the classic silhouette.
+While the rigid midfoot shank provides stability, the Phylon midsole with Zoom Air unit in the forefoot and heel ensures comfort.

 Bringing back the shoe that Michael Jordan wore during the 1997-1998 season is the Nike Air Jordan 13 Retro.
 Complete with classic detailing such as the holographic eye, sculpted midsole and quilted overlay, these shoes are a great pick.
 The upper of these sneakers are crafted with genuine leather and textile materials, while the rubber outsole pods are designed strategically to enhance flexibility and traction.
 Like other Jordan shoes, these also feature a Phylon midsole with Zoom Air cushioning.